rizer001/MC-Plugin/README.md

 **mcplugin.reload**<br>
 Needs to allow players to reload the plugin.<br>
 **mcplugin.overload**<br>
-Needs to allow players to seen overload warning in game chat.<br>
+Needs to allow players to see overload warnings in game chat.<br>
 # Installation
 **1.** Download the .jar file of the plugin.<br>
 **2.** Put the .jar file into the plugins folder.<br>